ctaylo37/crtinteractive/elmo.md

 				<div id="step-2" class="col-md-12 mt-5">
 					<h4>Step 2: Interview and Sketch with Customers</h4>
-					<p>In the past I have created user persona's at the start of a project.
+					<p>In the past I have created user personas at the start of a project.
 A shiny poster of faces with goals and motivations that looks good on a wall, but quickly lose their impact as the project takes off.
 The poster can't remind you to think of them, or provide feedback, or insert ideas into the design process, which is why we decided from week one to include customers in our journey once a week.</p>
-					<p>Sessions included interviews, design reviews, and assessing their current tools and workflows for insights.</p>
+					<p>Weekly customer sessions included interviews, design reviews, and assessing their current tools and workflows for insights.</p>
 					<div class="crt-card p-0 mt-4">
 						<img src="{{ site.baseurl }}/img/elmo-2.png" class="img-fluid">
 					</div>